Skip to Main Content

 Grey literature is material which is not usually published through normal channels.
 Examples of grey literature include: government reports, theses, conference papers and abstracts, discussion papers, newsletters, PowerPoint presentations, best practice documents, guidelines and protocols.

-The helpsheet below details the best sources to use to find grey literature in the area of health and social care.
+The helpsheet below details the best sources to use to find grey literature in health.

-Public Health England have also compiled an index of grey literature and the link to this is below.
+The UK Health Security Agency have also compiled an index of grey literature and the link to this is below.

 Inter Library Loans